Global fluctuations for Multiple Orthogonal Polynomial Ensembles: Applications

 The multiple orthogonal polynomials are called multiple Laguerre polynomials \emph{of the second kind} \cite{V3} and are denoted by $L^{\alpha,\vec \sigma}_{\vec k}$ where $\vec \sigma=(\sigma_1, \ldots, \sigma_m)$.
 The nearest neighbor recurrences now are given by

 and \cite[§ 3.6.2]{V3}

-We see directly that also here the conditions of Theorem \ref{thm:varying} are satisfied.
+We see directly that also here the conditions of Theorem \ref{thm:varying} are satisfied, so we obtain the CLT of Theorem~\ref{thm:varying} with $a_j = \frac{\nu_j}{\sigma_j^2}$ and $b_j = \frac{1}{\sigma_j} + \sum_{r=1}^n \frac{\nu_r}{\sigma_r}$.
 Note that we can even let $\alpha$ depend linearly on $n$ which will change the parameters in the CLT in an obvious way.
 To the best of our knowledge, the CLT for Wishart ensembles has not appeared in the literature before.